option26/quarantine-hero/CONTRIBUTING.md

 environment to verify this
 4. Only open a pull request if you consider it to be finished.
 Do not open "work-in-progress" pull requests, but discuss your changes in an issue instead.
-5. Make sure that your pull request is based against master.
+5. Make sure that your pull request is based against master

 ## Pull request review
 1. Request a review from one or multiple maintainers